dnero/widgets/README.md

 ## Synopsis

-These widgets are a gathering of algorithms that solve random issues one may come across in the app development.
+These widgets are a gathering of algorithms that solve random issues one may come across during app development.

 ## Code Example